- Admin fee

-A Business Contract Hire deal (otherwise known as BCH), is a form of leasing which is like a personal agreement, but the car is predominantly for business use.
+A Business Contract Hire deal (also known as BCH), is a form of leasing which is like a personal agreement, but the car is predominantly for business use.

-In order to be eligible for a BCH deal, you must:
+In order to be eligible for a BCH deal, you may need to:

 - Prove to the leasing company that you are a sole trader, partnership limited company or LLP (Limited Liability Partnership).